Martin L. Clardy

 Martin Linn Clardy (April 26, 1844 – July 5, 1914) was a nineteenth-century politician, lawyer and railroad executive from Missouri.
 Between 1879 and 1889, he served five consecutive terms in the U.S. House of Representatives.

 Biography

 Born near Farmington, Missouri, Clardy attended Saint Louis University and the University of Mississippi and graduated from the University of Virginia.

+Confederate States Army

 During the Civil War, he served in the Confederate Army until the close of the war where he rose to the rank of major.

+Early legal career

 Afterwards, he studied law and was admitted to the bar, commencing practice in Farmington, Missouri.

 Congress

 Clardy was elected a Democrat to the United States House of Representatives in 1878, serving from 1879 to 1889, being unsuccessful for reelection in 1888.
 There, he served as chairman of the Committee on Mines and Mining from 1885 to 1887 and of the Committee on Commerce from 1887 to 1889 and was a delegate to the Democratic National Convention in 1884.